Istanbul Turkey

 The Asian Side

-Moda neighbourhood, 15 minutes’ walk from the Kadikoy ferry dock, is where Istanbul’s middle-class professionals live and eat.
-The tea houses along Moda Caddesi looking out to sea are full of local people, not visitors.
+Moda neighbourhood, 15 minutes’ walk from the Kadikoy ferry dock, is where Istanbul’s professional class lives.
+Tea houses along Moda Caddesi looking out to sea are full of local people.
+No tourist infrastructure, no English menus – just a comfortable neighbourhood with good views and honest prices.